rodrigo-castellano/KGE-Distillation/README.md

 # Distilling KGE Black Boxes into Interpretable NeSy Models

-This repository contains the code for the paper: **'Distilling KGE black boxes into interpretable NeSy models'** by Rodrigo Castellano Ontiveros, Francesco Giannini, and Michelangelo Diligenti.
+This repository contains the code for the paper: **Distilling KGE black boxes into interpretable NeSy models** by Rodrigo Castellano Ontiveros, Francesco Giannini, and Michelangelo Diligenti, accepted to The World Conference on Explainable Artificial Intelligence (XAI) 2025.

 ## Training